Aingr111/Reading-Notes/Notes.md

 To make a heading, all that is needed is a number sign "#" in front of your heading title.
 Such as,
 # Title One.
+If you have multiple titles, you just add additional number signs that correlates with that heading title placement.
+For exapple, "Heading title 4" would look liked "#### Heading title 4".